1KE-JI/HierICRF/README.md

 # Domain-Hierarchy Adaptation via Chain of Iterative Reasoning for Few-shot Hierarchical Text Classification

-This is the official repository for the paper [Domain-Hierarchy Adaptation via Chain of Iterative Reasoning for Few-shot Hierarchical Text Classification]
+This is the official repository for the paper [Domain-Hierarchy Adaptation via Chain of Iterative Reasoning for Few-shot Hierarchical Text Classification] [IJCAI 2024]
 ![DataConstruction](./overview.png)
 ## Requirements